BernardaPetek/lograc2022/README.md

-# Definitional interpreter for the simply typed lambda calculus (STLC) extended with natural numbers and primitive recursion
+# Definitional interpreter for the simply typed lambda calculus (STLC) extended with natural numbers and primitive recursion (in Agda)
 interpreter z rekurzijo agda